StephanMoeller/zigmkay/README.md

+# Why a new firmware?
+Current missing in qmk/zmk:
 - Understandable error messages.
 Zmk lags this, qmk is a little better in this regard
 - Flexibility to do simple thing as eg Tap for RALT+Key, Hold for mod/layerhold.
 Qmk does not allow this combo.
 - Understandable keymap definition: qmk relies on custom code for semi advanced stuff, zmk has a nice way of defining a behavior and then pass arguments to that in the keymap.